-There are many different ranges in the Carlton line up, and they do tend to change these quite often, and so there are literally hundreds of Carlton rackets on the market at any given time.
-Different marketing in various countries means that the same racket is sometimes called by a different name, but is still basically the same racket underneath, just different paint on the frame.
+There are many different ranges in the Carlton line up, and they do tend to change these quite often, and so there are literally hundreds of Carlton racquets on the market at any given time.
+Different marketing in various countries means that the same racquet is sometimes called by a different name, but is still basically the same racquet underneath, just different paint on the frame.

 Carlton’s success is based on their reputation and the fact that they have been around on the badminton scene for a long time.
 The competition is fierce now, and they have to raise the bar every time they launch a new range to able to compete with the likes of Yonex.
 What I like about Carlton is that they have their own unique technology and they don’t try to copy anybody else.
 They also sponsor some top-level players which help to bring awareness to the brand.

-The prices for the new ranges are quite high, and you can expect to pay around £100 for the very latest rackets.
-The bonus for us players is that they seem to lose their price fairly quickly, so within the space of 12 months you will typically find big discounts on the very same racket that cost £100 before.
+The prices for the new ranges are quite high, and you can expect to pay around £100 for the very latest racquets.
+The bonus for us players is that they seem to lose their price fairly quickly, so within the space of 12 months you will typically find big discounts on the very same racquet that cost £100 before.

 Other racquet brands: